Subcooling: In spaceflight

+SpaceX's Falcon 9 and Starship launch vehicles employ subcooling for propellants.

+Superchilling is another term used for this technique.

 Natural and artificial subcooling

 The subcooling process can happen in many different ways; therefore, it is possible to distinguish between the different parts in which the process takes places.
 Normally, subcooling refers to the magnitude of the temperature drop which is easily measurable, but it is possible to speak of subcooling in terms of the total heat being removed.
 The most commonly known subcooling is the condenser subcooling, which is usually known as the total temperature drop that takes place inside the condenser, immediately after the fluid has totally condensed, until it leaves the condensing unit.

 Condenser subcooling differs from total subcooling usually because after the condenser, throughout the piping, the refrigerant may naturally tend to cool even more, before it arrives to the expansion valve, but also because of artificial subcooling.
 The total subcooling is the complete temperature drop the refrigerant undergoes from its actual condensing temperature, to the concrete temperature it has when reaching the expansion valve: this is the effective subcooling.

 Natural subcooling is the name normally given to the temperature drop produced inside the condenser (condenser subcooling), combined with the temperature drop happening through the pipeline alone, excluding any heat exchangers of any kind.
 When there is no mechanical subcooling (i.e. an internal heat exchanger), natural subcooling should equal total subcooling.
 On the other hand, mechanical subcooling is the temperature reduced by any artificial process that is deliberately placed to create subcooling.
 This concept refers mainly to devices such as internal heat exchangers, independent subcooling cascades, economisers or boosters.